A ZFS pool consists of two types of data, the actual data being stored in the pool (i.e. videos, pictures, documents etc) along

 Access time (atime=on|off)

-The atime field means ZFS has to update the access time every time a file is read and commit that update to disk for every access operation (for example a backup).
-This introduces unnecessary overhead and a performance hit.
+The atime field means ZFS has to update the access time every time

 ZFS allows you to control the updating of the atime timestamp through

 the atime flag.
-It's value is set to either on
+It's value is set to either on or off (it

-by default for backwards compatability - POSIX
+is set to on by default for backwards compatability - POSIX

 standards require that the access time for a file properly reflect

 the last time it was read).
-We recommend setting this property to off
+We recommend setting this property to off.

 To check the current atime setting run the following command: